Why The Rich Get Richer: An Entirely Different Perspective

 Money begets money, but let’s not have the little green-eyed monster eat us.

 It’s an age old question: how do the rich get richer?
-Here are some reasons that may explain this economic phenomenon:
+Here are some reasons (beyond the rather predictable power of compounding) that may explain this economic phenomenon:

 A Few Basic Reasons For Why The Rich Get Richer